sBwatts/hugo-website/content/papers/beyond-narcan-2021/index.md

 date: 2021-07-03
 tags: ["policing","naloxone","post-overdose outreach", "public safety and public health collaboration"]
 author: ["Michael D. White","Dina Perrone", "Seth Watts", "Aili Malm"]
+description: summary: "This paper provides an overview of the Tempe Opioid Recovery Project (ORP) which seeks to reduce opioid overdoses through public safety-public health collaboration.
+Published in the American Journal of Criminal Justice, 2021."
 summary: "This paper provides an overview of the Tempe Opioid Recovery Project (ORP) which seeks to reduce opioid overdoses through public safety-public health collaboration.
 Published in the American Journal of Criminal Justice, 2021."
+editPost:
+    Text: "Journal of Criminal Justice"
 ---

 ---